judsonlmoore/judsonlmoore.com/_posts/blog/2014-10-07-mutual-mobile-puja.markdown

 ---
 title:			Mutual Mobile Receives High Blessings In Hyderabad
 date:			2014-10-07 22:38:22 Z
 categories:		Mutual Mobile
 tags:			Hinduism
   - Hyderabad
   - India
   - Mutual Mobile
   - Puja
 author:			judsonlmoore
 excerpt:		In celebration of construction beginning at the new Mutual Mobile office in Hyderabad, the builders organized a puja to be performed.
 layout:			post
+image:			../assets/images/

 ---